callumrollo/erddaplogs/README.md

 parser = ErddapLogParser()
-parser.load_nginx_logs("example_data/nginx_example_logs/") # replace with the path to your logs parser.parse_datasets_xml("example_data/datasets.xml") # replace with the path to your xml, or remove this line parser.filter_non_erddap() parser.filter_spam() parser.filter_locales()
+parser.load_nginx_logs("example_data/nginx_example_logs/") # replace with the path to your logs parser.parse_datasets_xml("example_data/datasets.xml") # replace with the path to your xml, or remove this line parser.temporal_resolution = 'day' # can be any one of 'day', 'month' or 'year'.
+Defaults to 'month' parser.filter_non_erddap() parser.filter_spam() parser.filter_locales()